LacroixLaurent/NanoForkSpeed/Forks_Detection/README.md

 ================

-This is a typical example of how we proceed to detect forks, initiations and terminations from the reads base-called with megalodon and our model (script=*basecalling\_sample.sh*) then parsed with the *Parsing\_function4Megalodon.r* (script=*basecalling\_sample.r*).
+This is a typical example of how we proceed to detect forks, initiations and terminations from the reads base called with megalodon and our model (script=*basecalling\_sample.sh*) then parsed with the *Parsing\_function4Megalodon.r* (script=*basecalling\_sample.r*).